 When Universal was developing Seuss Landing in Islands of Adventure and the subject of food came up, we imagine that everyone on the team insisted that green eggs and ham had to be on the menu.
 Thus Green Eggs and Ham Cafe was born.

-What Universal's culinary crew has come up with for the restaurant's signature item is something like an Egg McMuffin.
-It is a sesame seed bun with some ham slices, cheese, and a scrambled egg patty died green.
-It's certainly an odd sight and more of a curiosity than a gourmet treat, but for bragging rights alone, you should order a green egg and ham sandwich.
+Universal's culinary crew has come up with signature items like Green Eggs & Ham Tots, green eggs with diced ham and white cheese over tater tots.
+It's certainly an odd sight and more of a curiosity than a gourmet treat, but for bragging rights alone, it's worth a visit.

 It might be difficult to do that, however, since the outdoor cafe is only open during busier seasons and is often closed earlier than other restaurants nearby.

 Compared to the food court that it replaced, the Fast Food Boulevard in Springfield has two things going for it: a compelling Simpsons theme that is hysterically funny and ties everything together conceptually and food that's pretty good.

 It's not really one restaurant (although the food stands probably share a common kitchen) but a collection of different food counters, including Krusty Burger, Cletus’ Chicken Shack, and The Frying Dutchman, which features fried seafood.
 Technically, Bumblebee Man’s Taco Truck is also part of the Fast Food Boulevard but can be considered a separate entity since it's located outside.